It’s Time to Aggressively Pursue Digital Transformation in Financial Services

 When was the last time you banked?
 Perhaps it was when you viewed your checking account balance.
 You might have recently deposited a check or made a withdrawal.
 You may have even inquired about a home loan or requested wealth management advice.
 Whatever the service, chances are your neighbor would prefer to engage in it differently than you.
 Same goes for your sibling, your close friend, and your coworker.

-This was the point we made in a recent blog: next-gen banking means engagement at the individual account level.
+Next-gen banking means engagement at the individual account level.
 It extends across a wide generational spectrum and even beyond (after all, not every millennial, Gen Xer or Baby Boomer banks the same).
 These customer personas are constantly evolving, and will continue to for some time to come.
 So, how can financial service providers create a digital banking strategy that’s adaptive and forward-looking?

 Surely, their mindsets must evolve alongside customers’ changing preferences and behaviors.
 At the same time, the technologies they implement are the key to becoming a truly hyper-personal brand.
 In focusing on the latter, here are 10 technologies Financial Services Providers (FSPs) should pursue if they wish to fire on all cylinders:

 - Biometrics: Biometrics (i.e., voice, facial and fingerprint recognition) has become integral for authenticating individual customers and streamlining various processes.
 Consider Dubai-based Mashreq Bank: the provider recently partnered with Avaya to create customer experience solutions that include Emirates ID verification, allowing customers to complete complex, in-person transactions—like opening a bank account or applying for a credit card—on the spot.